Chase Center on the Riverfront: Events

 Major shows include the Delaware Antique Show, one of the oldest shows in the state of Delaware, the Miss Delaware USA and Miss Delaware Teen USA beauty pageants, and the Pennsylvania Guild of Craftsmen Fine Craft Fair.
 The facility has also hosted the Delaware Democratic Party's Jefferson-Jackson Dinner, funerals for police officers, and some political rallies.

 In 2020, part of the 2020 Democratic National Convention was held at the Chase Center, with the Democratic Party nominees for President and Vice President, Joe Biden and Kamala Harris, performing their acceptance speeches from a closed stage inside the venue.
 Due to the COVID-19 pandemic, the Democratic National Convention had been reformatted as a virtual event with no in-person gatherings in its formal host city of Milwaukee.
-Democratic Party activists and officials were invited to view Biden's acceptance speech from their cars in the parking lot of the adjacent Frawley Stadium.
-Following the acceptance speech, Biden, Harris, and their families made an appearance, and there was a fireworks show.
+Democratic Party activists and officials were invited to view the broadcast Biden's acceptance speech from their cars in the parking lot of the adjacent Frawley Stadium.
+Following the acceptance speech, Biden, Harris, and their families made an appearance before the parking lot, and there was a fireworks show.

 On election night 2020 (November 3), Biden held a drive-in election night party in its parking lot.
 On the evening of November 7, 2020, after media outlets had projected him the winner of the election, President-elect Biden gave his victory speech from an outdoor stage by the Chase Center.
 Following the victory speech, there was a fireworks and drone light show.